mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Set Sheath State For NPC.
 Note: SHEATH_STATE_RANGED case work in combat state only if combat not start as melee commands.
-This possible setup by set at event AI start (single used EVENT_T_TIMER_OOC or set ACTION_T_COMBAT_MOVEMENT 0 for creature that prefered ranged attack)
+This possible setup by set at event AI start (single used EVENT_T_TIMER_OOC or set ACTION_T_COMBAT_MOVEMENT 0 for creature that preferred ranged attack)

 41   ACTION_T_FORCE_DESPAWN
 ----------------------------